-Eudora Welty was born in 1909 in Jackson, Mississippi and lived most of her life in the house in which she grew up.
+Eudora Welty was born on April 13, 1909 in Jackson, Mississippi, where she still lives today, in the house in which she grew up.

 Among the most honored of American writers, she has received the National Medal for Literature, the American Academy of Arts and Letters Howells Medal, the National Institute of Arts and Letters Gold Medal for the Novel, the Pulitzer Prize and the Presidential Medal for Freedom.
 In 1991, she received the National Book Foundation’s Medal for Distinguished Contributions to American Letters and, in 1992, the Rea Award for the Short Story.

 Eudora Welly’s work is set in Mississippi, often in the Delta, capturing the distinctive Southern character and nuances of speech.
 Her bond to the South, as a source of inspiration for her writing, stems from her life, not family roots.
 Her father, Christian Welty, an insurance executive, originally came from Ohio and was of German-Swiss descent; her mother, Chestina, was from West Virginia.
 Eudora Welty attended Mississippi College, then transferred to the University of Wisconsin, where she obtained her B.A.
 She went on to do graduate work in business at Columbia University as, in her own words, "I never expected to make a living as an author."
 Back in Mississippi, during the early Depression years, she worked for newspapers, a radio station and as publicist for the WPA, for whom she travelled throughout Mississippi.